 Leading Across Cultures, Cross-cultural Communication, Multi-cultural TeamBuilding, Intercultural Negotiations, Conducting Business Across-Cultures

-Erin Meyer is Senior Affiliate Professor in the Organisational Behaviour Department at INSEAD and specialises in the field of Cross-Cultural Management, Intercultural Negotiations, and Multi-Cultural Leadership.
+Erin Meyer is Professor of Management Practice in the Organisational Behaviour Department at INSEAD and specialises in the field of cross-cultural management, organisational culture, intercultural negotiations, and multi-Cultural leadership.
 Erin is the Programme Director for Leading Across Borders and Cultures.
-She is also the author of The Culture Map: Breaking Through the Invisible Boundaries of Global Business.
+She is the author of the best-selling book The Culture Map: Breaking Through the Invisible Boundaries of Global Business.
 She is also the co-author, with Netflix CEO Reed Hastings, of the New York Times best-seller and FT short-listed best business book of 2020 No Rules Rules: Netflix and the Culture of Reinvention.
 Erin’s work focuses on how the world’s most successful leaders navigate the complexities of cultural differences in a global environment.